Bechowiec-1: History

 The gun's designer was Henryk Strąpoć (born 1922), a blacksmith and self-taught amateur gunsmith in the village of Czerwona Góra, Świętokrzyskie Voivodeship.
 Between 1936 and 1939 he illegally built four semi-automatic pistols of his own design.
-During the German occupation of Poland he became a gunsmith for the local Bataliony Chłopskie underground organization.
+During the German occupation of Poland, he became a gunsmith for the local Bataliony Chłopskie underground organization.
 In the spring of 1943 he completed a working prototype of his own submachine gun, later named Bechowiec.
-He later improved the design with a help of Jan Swat, who formerly worked as a mechanic in the metalworks in Ostrowiec Świętokrzyski.
+He later improved the design with the help of Jan Swat, who formerly worked as a mechanic in the metalworks in Ostrowiec Świętokrzyski.

-The headquarters of Opatów BCh district, lacking machine guns, decided to organize a serial production of the Bechowiec.
+The headquarters of Opatów BCh district, lacking machine guns, decided to organize serial production of the Bechowiec.
 This was possible thanks to the clandestine production of parts for the guns in a metalworks in Ostrowiec Świętokrzyski, without the knowledge of the German administration.
-These parts were produced there and, from October 1943, smuggled out by workers.
+These parts were produced there and, from October 1943, were smuggled out by workers.
 Final construction of the guns was done in Strąpoć's village blacksmith shop, with primitive muscle-powered tooling.
-Barrels were made from scrapped World War I-vintage rifles, but they had to be hand-cut and rebored to 9 mm caliber.
+Barrels were made from scrapped World War I vintage rifles, but had to be hand-cut and rebored to 9 mm caliber.

 The first two new Bechowiec submachine guns were completed in January 1944.
 By July 1944, 11 were completed in Czerwona Góra, and at least two more in Jan Swat's workshop in Broniszowice.
 Some 20 were in production, but as the tide of the war turned, the front lines approached the village.
 The German presence intensified and forced a halt to the secret firearm production.
 The unfinished weapons and parts were hidden.

 The weapons were distributed among Bataliony Chłopskie and affiliated Ludowa Straż Bezpieczeństwa (People's Security Guard) partisan units, mostly in the area around Opatów.
-Only one Bechowiec-1 is still in existence; it is currently exhibited in the Polish Army Museum in Warsaw.
+Only one Bechowiec-1 is thought to be in existence; it is currently exhibited in the Polish Army Museum in Warsaw.

-The next weapon with this name was the Bechowiec-2, designed and produced from April 1944 by Jan Swat in Broniszowice, and patterned after the Sten gun.
+The next gun with this name was the Bechowiec-2, designed and produced from April 1944 by Jan Swat in Broniszowice, and patterned after the Sten gun.